luispedro/luispedro_org/content/simplecms/resume.rst

 - Fluent oral and good written German (attended a German-speaking school, grades 5 through 12; spent a year at the Technical University of Austria).
 - Fluent oral and good written French
-- Basic knowledge of Spanish
+- Basic knowledge of Spanish and Luxembourgish

 Work Experience
 ----------------